instagibbs/bolts/XX-eltoo-transactions.md

 1. Don't timelock balance outputs in settlement transactions, and rely on mempool carve-out in two-party channel setups to avoid mempool limit pinning.
 HTLC outputs still need to be locked and this does not generalize to N-party.
-It's nice for funds to go directly to a destination wallet of arbitrary type, but limiting in other ways.
-We instead choose to design a system that fairly naively scales to N-party channels.
+The benefits would be that funds can go directly to a destination wallet of arbitrary type and also be allowed to directly pay for fees using CPFP.
+We instead choose to design a system that fairly naively scales to N-party channels within the limits of mempool policy development today.
 1. Use SIGHASH_GROUP.
 This would allow more flexible bring your own fees for settlement transactions, as it allows the creation of additional secure change outputs.
 The motivation here is fairly weak, and requires another BIP to be designed, implemented, and accepted